 Loan Origination Fees

-• Typical Cost: Loan origination fees usually range from 0.5% to 1% of the loan amount.
-For example, if you are taking out a $500,000 loan, you might expect to pay between $2,500 and $5,000 in origination fees.
+- Typical Cost: Loan origination fees typically range from 0.5% to 1% of the loan amount.
+For instance, if you take out a $500,000 loan, you can expect to pay between $2,500 and $5,000 in origination fees.

 Appraisal Fees